 Following the scoping and research phase, the IPSASB decided to move forward with the development of a public sector specific Climate Related Disclosures standard at its June 2023 meeting and has published a Climate-Related Disclosures project brief.

 In October 2023, IPSASB opened a consultation to hear stakeholder feedback on its proposed strategy and work program for the next five years (2024-2028).
-Comments are requested by February 15, 2023.
+The comment period is now closed.

 ASSURANCE ON SUSTAINABILITY REPORTING